 Member and Vice Chairman of the Board of Directors of ALSO Holding AG since 2011 and Chairman of the Board Committee.
-CAREER MILESTONES ► Founder and sole director of Droege International Group AG, Dusseldorf, Germany, which is wholly owned by the Walter P.J.
+CAREER MILESTONES Founder and sole director of Droege International Group AG, Dusseldorf, Germany, which is wholly owned by the Walter P.J.
 Droege family.
-EDUCATION ► Diploma in Business Management OTHER ACTIVITIES AND VESTED INTERESTS ► Member of the supervisory boards, CEO or member of the advisory boards of various subsidiaries within the Droege International Group AG; member of the Advisory Board of Deutsche Bank, Dusseldorf, Germany; member of the Board of HSBC Trinkaus & Burkhardt AG, Dusseldorf, Germany; Vice Chairman of the Supervisory Board of Trenkwalder International AG and of Trenkwalder Beteiligungs GmbH, both in Vienna, Austria; member of the Advisory Board of Weltbild Holding GmbH, Augsburg, Germany; member of the Supervisory Board of the METRIC mobility solutions AG, Hannover, Germany.
+EDU-CATION Diploma in Business Management OTHER ACTIVITIES AND VESTED INTERESTS Member of the supervisory boards, CEO or member of the advisory boards of various subsidiaries within the Droege International Group AG; member of the Board of HSBC Trinkaus & Burkhardt AG, Dusseldorf, Germany; Vice Chairman of the Supervisory Board of Trenk-walder International AG and of Trenkwalder Beteiligungs GmbH, both in Vienna, Austria; member of the Supervisory Board of Weltbild Holding GmbH, Augsburg, Germany; member of the Supervisory Board of the METRIC mobility solutions AG, Hannover, Germany.